openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

 their consumed resources.
 Administrator can specify rate limits or quotas for the following resources:

-*  Max amount of space awailable for all shares
+*  Max amount of space available for all shares
 *  Max number of shares
 *  Max number of shared networks
 *  Max number of share snapshots